quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC packet headers can be separated into long and short headers.
 Long headers are expected to be used for the initial phase of the connection and are used for version negotiation, connection establishment, 0-RTT, and public reset packets.
-Short headers are minimal version-specific headers, which MAY be used after version negotiation and 1-RTT keys are established, and MUST NOT be used earlier.
+Short headers are minimal version-specific headers, which can be used after version negotiation and 1-RTT keys are established, and MUST NOT be used earlier.